-It’s an age-old debate in the meat world: what’s the difference between Ribeye and New York Strip?
+It’s an age-old debate in the meat world: what’s the difference between Ribeye vs. New York Strip?
 Now we’re not talking about a ribeye vs. prime rib, that’s a whole different topic.
 At first glance, a New York Strip and Ribeye steak look pretty similar, but upon closer inspection, you’ll notice a ribeye has more marbling (aka flavorful fat) running through it.
 Strip steak, on the other hand, features a thick band of fat that runs down one side, and is typically cut away and discarded.
 Read on for even more interesting facts about these two popular cuts, including our favorite recipes and seasonings for New York Strip vs Ribeye.

 No matter what you prefer over NY strip vs. ribeye (and each one has its virtues), there are many benefits to adding some grass-fed beef to your diet.
 For one, it’s paleo-friendly.
 As for the nutritional benefits, one study suggests that when compared to grain-fed beef, grass-fed beef ups your intake of vitamins A and E, as well as antioxidants, such as glutathione and superoxide dismutase, as compared to grain-fed contemporaries.

 In addition to potentially boosting your nutrient intake, there are environmental benefits to choosing grass-fed beef.
 When cattle has plenty of room to roam on land untouched by chemicals, the animals do their part by fertilizing the soil.
 Because much of the planet’s greenhouse gas emissions are generated by livestock—and specifically, the production of grains used to feed the animals—keeping cows on a grass-fed diet helps reduce the amount of emissions flowing into the atmosphere.
 Not only that, but when animals eat their natural diet, they can better absorb key nutrients, which makes them healthier and less likely to need antibiotics.